numbas/editor-docs/source/how-do-i.rst

 Suppose you want the student to solve an equation in terms of some variables, but you want to change the names of those variables each time the question is run.
 There are a couple of ways of achieving this.

-One straightforward method is to use the :func:`expression` command to substitute variable names, randomly generated as strings, into JME expressions as variables.
+One straightforward method is to use the :jme:func:`expression` command to substitute variable names, randomly generated as strings, into JME expressions as variables.
 See `this example question <https://numbas.mathcentre.ac.uk/question/20358/randomise-variable-names-expression-version/>`__.